Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Step 4: Bulk Fermentation

-Remember, the fermentation clock started as soon as you added your starter to the dough.
+Remember, the fermentation clock started as soon as you mixed all the ingredients.

 I’ve always followed charts in the past to know when to cut off bulk fermentation, but lately, I’ve been pushing those limits and learned that how the dough looks and feels matters more.
 Learning to read the dough has been a massive help for me.